PMCOE

 PMI-ACP vs PMI-CP: Agile or Construction?

 PMI offers more than a dozen credentials, and the names can blur together.
 Two that are often confused are PMI-ACP (Agile Certified Practitioner) and PMI-CP (Construction Professional).
-They have similar acronyms and similar pricing, but the audiences could not be more different.
+They also have similar acronyms and similar pricing, but the audiences could not be more different.

 PMI-ACP — Agile Certified Practitioner